muggy8/improbable/from-me-to-me/XsCMjlrV.md

 Yet despite that, I am powerless to do anything about it.

-I am truly a worthless existance that should have never existed.
+I am truly a worthless existence that should have never existed.

 "Ah... you!
 Aren't you one of the people who came with Mikay today?"

-I turned my teary gaze towards the source of the question and found looking back at me a person I was very farmiliar with struggling to stand back up.
+I turned my teary gaze towards the source of the question and found looking back at me a person I was very familiar with struggling to stand back up.

-Medium short silvery blond hair stairing back at me with an air of confidence despite the terrible condition that she is currently in.
+Medium short silvery blond hair staring back at me with an air of confidence despite the terrible condition that she is currently in.

 This is none other than Patricia, the leader of my party.

-As I was stunned to see her again, she spoke up once agian.
+As I was stunned to see her again, she spoke up once more.

 "Sorry you had to see this.
 You should probably stick around with Mikay when you're here.
 If you don't, you might end up in the situation Phanna is in right now."

 "Ah...
 I... um...
 I'm...
 I'm sorry..."
 I barely managed to choke those words out.

-Just seeing Patricia treat me as a stranger breaks my heart so much.
+Just seeing Patricia treat me as a stranger broke my heart.

 She was the only person that had no memories of being scolded by.